-Robert Johns began his appointment as senior fellow at the University of Minnesota in January 2016.
-He teaches in the leadership and management area of the University's Humphrey School of Public Affairs and supports transportation-related research in the School's urban and regional planning area.
-He also serves as senior strategy adviser for the School's science, technology, and environmental policy area, supporting the leadership of multi-year National Science Foundation grants on smart and sustainable cities.
+Robert Johns served as senior fellow at the University of Minnesota from January 2016 to December 2019.
+He taught in the leadership and management area of the Humphrey School of Public Affairs and supported transportation-related research in the School's urban and regional planning area.
+He also served as senior strategy adviser for the School's science, technology, and environmental policy area, supporting the leadership of multi-year National Science Foundation grants on smart and sustainable cities.

 Prior to joining the University, Johns served as director of the U.S. Department of Transportation's John A. Volpe National Transportation Systems Center, a fee-for-service federal organization that conducts approximately $300 million in annual research for its sponsors, including DOT modal administrations and other federal agencies.
 Approximately 570 federal employees and 500 on-site contractors carry out these research programs at Volpe.